alisharify7/Programming-Questions/Medium-Questions/01-even-Or-odd-(Fa)/README.md

 -------------

-Write a Program That Prompt User for a Number and Print IS number Even or odd
+Write a program that asks the user for a number
+And then print to the user that number is a even or odd Number